Salesforce.org the Technology Partner for The Atlantic’s Inheritance Project

 “Inheritance” is a critical reporting project by The Atlantic that aims to gather, examine, and share stories of the African Diaspora and the Black American experience at scale.

-This groundbreaking project isn’t only an opportunity to show the meaningful ways that businesses can use their power, influence, and platform to make tangible social change, but it’s also a model for the uniquely powerful impact that can be created when the art of storytelling and state-of-the-art technology are combined.
+This groundbreaking project is a model for the uniquely powerful impact that can be created when the art of storytelling and state-of-the-art technology are combined.

 This project goes well beyond the modern-day discourse of diversity, and into the universal discovery of worth among the billions of people who share this planet.
 We’re proud to partner with The Atlantic on such an impactful project that centers the stories of Black communities and leverages technology to engineer a more equitable future.

 Learn more about the Inheritance project, and read the first article from the partnership: Can Technology Simplify Federal Education Aid?